 Moving to London

-An Insider’s Guide to Living in London
+An Insider’s Guide to Accommodation in London

-As its popularity as an international home-from-home increases; so do the quality of properties available and the competition to snap them up.
+London’s property market is exceptionally buoyant and isn’t showing signs of slowing.
+As its popularity increases for travellers wanting the perfect stay, so do the quality of properties available and the competition to snap them up.

 But don’t be put off.
 The feeling of setting up home in your favourite corner of London Town will far outweigh the preliminary efforts required to bag your dream pad.
 Follow our guide to make the most of your search and stay several steps ahead of the game.

-Need vs Want
+1.1 Need vs Want

 While a nearby underground station is a helpful benefit, London’s exceedingly efficient bus network makes commuting possible and even pleasant from many areas not supported by the tube network.
 Transport for London and National Rail Enquiries will be able to offer accurate commuter alternatives across London.
 You can also use maps and apps like City Mapper to determine your commute and how long your average journey to work might be.

 In the instance of emailing, it’s good to give some details about yourself.
 Who will you be living with?
 What are your interests?
-Are you smokers/non smokers?
+Are you smokers/non-smokers?
 Your ages and your occupations.
 These will all assist in finding a property by giving your prospective landlord an idea of who you are.

 You want to appear as the best potential tenant to any potential landlord and the best way to do this is by having your papers in order.
 Having pre-written references from previous landlords (regardless of the country) will save time and demonstrate your enthusiasm.
 The landlord or agent may also wish to see proof of your identity, immigration status, employment status and credit history.
 The more of these documents you can prepare in advance, the more attractive your offer will appear.